 There are a few ways to do this, so I’ll just summarize them.

-The idea here, is that your modem/router/switch is on a different floor that your computer, and you want a hard-wired connection.
+The idea here is that your modem/router/switch is on a different floor than your computer, and you want a hard-wired connection.

 Wiring It Yourself